elminhoemmanuel/swedbank/README.md

 ## Overview

-- The live demo of this project can be found deployed live on vercel [here](https://onboardly.vercel.app/) .
+- The live demo of this project can be found deployed live  [here](https://swedbank-emmanuel.netlify.app) .

 - My experience building this web application was enlightening.
 It afforded me the opportunity to flex my muscles with some technologies I use frequently React.js, Next.js, Tailwindcss, Redux, etc.